Who is OCIA for?

 Order of Christian Initiation of Adults.

 Are you interested in becoming Catholic?
-Are you a Catholic that would like to receive the Sacrament of Holy Communion and/or Confirmation?
+Are you a Baptized Catholic who would like to receive the Sacrament of Holy Communion and/or Confirmation?

 Questions/Need Help? email to cmorris@hforange.org